ricardojoserf/slae32/a3_Egg_Hunter/README.md

   jnz test2
   jmp edi
 ```
-In this second shellcode the great difference is the "egg" comparison, because a IA32 native instruction named *scasd* is used in this case, allowing a small comparison.
+In this second shellcode the great difference is the "egg" comparison, because an IA32 native instruction named *scasd* is used in this case, allowing a small comparison.

 It is tested with the execve shellcode as payload: